JohnREngineer/two_bridge_problem/README.md

 # Bridge Traffic Analysis

 This project aims to analyze traffic patterns on the I-90 and SR-520 bridges connecting Seattle and Bellevue in Washington State using the data available through the OneBusAway Rest API developed by The University of Washington.
-We hope to deterimine if either bridge is faster at different times of the day.
+We hope to deterimine if the carpool lane on either bridge is faster at different times of the day.

 ## 1.Data Collection